As long as love makes life.

 He was rather funny because I know his Action or Noir films.
 In the following year, he starred in Downtown Torpedoes with co-starring of Kaneshiro Takeshi .
 This film is a masterpiece too.

 One of the presenter of this film is Eric Tsang.
 I think that he realized the gust appearance of the popular TV stars such as Moses Chan and Maria Cordero.

 This Japanese edition is good because this film was released in cinema.
-The subtitle includes certain fatal mistakes, for example the word Leukemia was translated first to "Lukemia" properly, but second to "Cancer".
+The subtitles include certain fatal mistakes, for example the word Leukemia was translated first to "Lukemia" properly, but second to "Cancer".

 Lukemia is a sort of Cancer, but the translator once specified the illness, he must continue using this word.
 Apparently, he mechanically translated the words regardless of the context.
 It’s very Japanese.

-Anyway, the subtitle is often headless like an "Online Translator", but mostly coherent.
+Anyway, the subtitles are often headless like an "Online Translator", but mostly coherent.
 The screen is properly adjusted to 16:9 and it seems no cut scenes.

 In Japan, most of Hong Kong films that I have were released only in DVD.
 In this case, the product quality is as same as the pirate version.
 The minor distributors and publishers are completely rotten.

 This DVD is still available with reasonable price on Amazon.
-Attention, Japanese DVD has only Japanese subtitle, never be with English subtitle.
+Attention, Japanese DVD has only Japanese subtitles, never be with English subtitles.